createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-10-09
+🗓️ 2025-10-10
-💬 "Through pride we are ever deceiving ourselves.
-But deep down below the surface of the average conscience a still, small voice says to us, something is out of tune." — Carl Jung
+💬 "This is the whole point of technology.
+It creates an appetite for immortality on the one hand.
+It threatens universal extinction on the other.
+Technology is lust removed from nature." — Don DeLillo
 <!--END_SECTION:quote-->